Garment3DGen: 3D Garment Stylization and Texture Generation: Methodology

 \subsection{Target Geometry Generation}

 We propose to leverage the recent progress of single-image-to-3D methods to obtain a coarse geometry of \(I\) denoted by \(M_{\text{guide}}(I)\) and use it as much stronger supervision both directly in the 3D space as well as in projected 2D space through differentiable rendering.
-A cross-domain diffusion model~\cite{long2023wonder3d} is employed which synthesizes RGB and normal images from six views given the input image \(I\) captured from the same predefined viewpoint.
-A multi-view 3D reconstruction algorithm~\cite{instant_nsr} is then utilized that, given the generated views, it outputs a watertight, relatively coarse geometry \(M_{\text{guide}}(I)\) along with vertex colors of the garment in the input image.
-While this mesh cannot serve as the final simulation-ready result due to its poor mesh quality which is due to Marching Cubes~\cite{lorensen1998marching} or potential inaccuracies of the multi-view generation.
-Additionally, the fact that it is watertight prevents us from draping the garment on a body (\eg due to missing armholes).
+A cross-domain diffusion model~\cite{shi2023zero123plus,long2023wonder3d} is employed which synthesizes RGB and normal images from six views given the input image \(I\) captured from the same predefined viewpoint.
+A multi-view 3D reconstruction algorithm based on the LRM architecture~\cite{xu2024instantmesh} is then utilized that, given the generated views, it outputs a watertight, relatively coarse geometry \(M_{\text{guide}}(I)\) of the garment in the input image.
+Such meshes cannot serve as the final simulation-ready result due to its poor mesh quality which is due to Marching Cubes~\cite{lorensen1987marching} (or FlexiCubes~\cite{shen2023flexible}) or potential inaccuracies of the multi-view generation.
+Additionally, the fact that it is watertight prevents us from draping the garment on a body (\eg missing armholes).
 Nonetheless, it provides useful information to serve as a pseudo ground-truth that serves as a reference to deform \(M_{\text{in}}\) towards.
 Hence, we update the optimization function as follows \(M_{\text{def}} = D(I, M_{\text{in}}, M_{\text{guide}}(I))\).
 The alternative approach would be to rely on the input image \(I\) as the sole supervision for mesh deformation which would result in a severely under-constrained optimization with low-quality output meshes that are uncanny, over-deformed, and they fail to capture the subtle details of the image guidance.
-For example, starting from a template T-shirt geometry with guidance of the image of an armor as input, one could extract CLIP embeddings for both \(I\) and the renders of \(M_{\text{def}}\) following a similar approach to TextDeformer~\cite{gao2023textdeformer}.
+For example, starting from a template T-shirt geometry with guidance of the image of an armor, one could extract CLIP embeddings for both \(I\) and the renders of \(M_{\text{def}}\) following a similar approach to TextDeformer~\cite{gao2023textdeformer}.
 By enforcing supervisions on the embeddings, the goal is obtain an output mesh that would resemble the requested armor.
 In practice, the supervision from the embedding of a single exemplar image is not strong enough to produce high quality output.